Med/Pol Risk: Low risk

-Many people like to bring their own tools, however for most of the jobs, we will have all of the tools you will need.
-The materials you will need to complete the job are provided and will be on site.
+Many people like to bring their own tools; however for most of the jobs we will have available the tools needed for the projects.
+In most cases the materials you need to complete the jobs are provided and will be on site.
 (VBS materials are not provided and typically are carried with the teams or purchases locally by the teams).

-The week begins on the first Saturday at 6:00 P.M. with supper, followed by an orientation meeting.
-The last Saturday, we ask that teams depart the campground by 10:00 A.M. (we can generally make arrangements for either earlier or later times if necessary).
+The week begins the arrival Saturday at 6:00 P.M. with supper, followed by an orientation meeting.
+The departure Saturday, we ask that teams depart by 8:00 A.M. (we can generally make arrangements for either earlier or later times if necessary).

-Click here to see more pictures from this ministry.
+Click here to see more photos from this project.

 Learn more about this project with these web links and downloads:

-Learn more about the Cherokee nation and surrounding area with these web links and downloads:
+Learn more about the Cree people and surrounding area with these web links and downloads: